 The archimedian spiral and golden spiral are two well known 2D spirals.

 In polar coordinate form, the equation of the Archimedian spiral is r = θ, where r is the radius of a circle and θ is an angle in standard position.
 For each point graphed on the Archimedian spiral in the polar coordinate plane, the length of any radius of a concentric circle equals the angle measure in standard position.

 Several red points are graphed in the polar coordinate plane from 0 to 2π for the Archimedian spiral above.
 Connecting the points with a "smooth" curve creates a rotation of the spiral as shown above.

 The golden spiral is a spiral that exhibits logarithmic growth.
 For every quarter turn, the golden spiral gets wider by a factor of the Golden ratio, φ=≈1.618.

 The Golden spiral can be approximated using progressively larger golden rectangles partitioned into squares and similar golden rectangles, as shown in the figure below.
 The spiral is formed by connecting the corners of the successive squares with quarter circles.

-The equation for a helix in parametric form is x(t) = rcos(t), y(t) = rsin(t), z(t) = at, where a and r are constants.
+The spiral shown below is a type of spiral referred to as a helix, and has a parametric equation of the form x(t) = rcos(t), y(t) = rsin(t), z(t) = at, where a and r are constants.

 A helix can be traced over the surface of a cylinder.